blueprint-platform/codegen-blueprint/README.md

 📌 *Status:* Today a strong architectural generator.
 🌱 *Vision:* A platform engineering accelerator backed by reusable, shared libraries.

+---

+📌 **Generated Architecture + Shared Libraries = Sustainable Standards**

+Codegen Blueprint is not only generating structure — it is **distributing architectural behavior** through shared foundation libraries (`blueprint-*`).

+Logging, security, observability, API conventions, and client patterns stay consistent across all services because they evolve **in one place** and flow to every project through **version upgrades — not copy-paste**.

+> Best practices are not documentation — **they are libraries**.

 ## 🧱 Architectural Model (Pure Hexagonal)

 *Domain is king — NO Spring dependencies inside.*